centreon/centreon-plugins/docs/en/developer/guide.rst

     $self->{output}->exit();
   }

-Declare this plugin as a perl module :
+Declare this plugin as a perl module:

 .. code-block:: perl

   1;

-Add a description of the mode options :
+Add a description of the mode options:

 .. code-block:: perl